 Building any sort of strategic application in Flex after the release of that letter in April 2010 was a brain-meltingly idiotic and blinkered decision – and all of us on the early review programme said so, loudly, repeatedly, and (eventually) profanely.
 However, none of us had sufficient seniority to make our opinions count, and so the rough beast, its hour come round at last, slouched towards GA to be born into an uncaring world.

-I have any number of examples like this one, where one group took a narrow view of a problem, unaware of or ignoring the wider context.
+I have any number of examples like this one, where one group took a narrow view of a problem, unaware of or even wilfully ignoring the wider context.
 In this particular case, Engineering had determined that they could develop a thin web client more quickly and easily by using a piece of Adobe technology than by dealing with the (admittedly still immature) HTML5 tools available at the time.
-Given their metrics and constraints, this may even have been the right decision, but it resulted in an outcome that was so wrong as to actively damage the prospects of what had been until then perfectly viable products.
+Given their internal metrics and constraints, this may even have been the right decision – but it resulted in an outcome that was so wrong as to actively damage the prospects of what had been until then perfectly viable products.

-In such situations, the knock-on effects of the initial fumble are often even worse, and so it was to prove in this case as well.
-First, enormous amounts of time, energy, and goodwill were wasted arguing back and forth, and then the whole GUI had to be re-written from scratch a second time without Flex once it became apparent to enough people what a disaster the first rewrite was.
+In such situations, the knock-on effects of the initial fumble are often even worse than the immediate impact, and so it was to prove in this case as well.
+First, enormous amounts of time, energy, and goodwill were wasted arguing back and forth, and then the whole GUI had to be re-written from scratch a second time without Flex, once it became apparent to enough people what a disaster the first rewrite was.
 Meanwhile, customers were continuing to use the old fat client, which was falling further and further behind the state of the art, since all of Engineering’s effort was being expended on either rewriting the GUI yet again, or strenuously defending the most recent rewrite against its critics.
 All of this wasted and misdirected effort was a major contributing factor to later strategic stumbles whose far-reaching consequences are still playing out now, nearly a decade later.

 This is what is referred to as an omnishambles, a situation that is comprehensively messed up in every possible way – and the whole thing could have been headed off before it even began by the VP of Nope, quietly clearing their throat at the back of the room and shaking their head, once.